ropensci/waywiser/.github/CONTRIBUTING.md

 *  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
    Contributions with test cases included are easier to accept.

+### Extra Tests

+If your changes impact `ww_area_of_applicability()`, please note that there is an additional test which ensures waywiser's AOA calculations maintain parity with CAST, the original implementation.
+To run this test, set `Sys.setenv("waywiser_test_cast" = "true")`.

+Assuming you have CAST >= 0.7.1 and any version of caret installed, this flag will calculate an AOA using CAST and compare it against one calculated using waywiser.
+If you don't have these packages installed, the waywiser AOA will be compared against values calculated in the past using CAST.

 ## Code of Conduct

 Please note that the waywiser project is released with a